bytecodealliance/lucet/README.md

 Lucet requires:

 * Rust stable, and rustfmt.
 We typically track the latest stable release.
-* Wasi-sdk, providing a Clang toolchain with wasm-ld, the WebAssembly reference sysroot, and a libc that depends on only the WebAssembly System Interface (WASI) import functions.
+* `wasi-sdk`, providing a Clang toolchain with wasm-ld, the WebAssembly reference sysroot, and a libc that depends on only the WebAssembly System Interface (WASI) import functions.
 * GNU Make, CMake, & various standard unix utilities for the